TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 development by not being able to achieve the speed we want.
 Or maybe because it breaks too much.
 Or it is not aligned with the company strategies...

 Sounds familiar?
-Basically is what the second image above glimpses: Team Speed Stuff, Operations Stuff and Architecture Stuff.
+Basically it is what the second image above illustrates: Team Speed Stuff, Operations Stuff and Architecture Stuff.
 In other words:

 - Techdebt doesn't allow product owners to deliver features at the speed they want: **It slows development teams**